pgmesa/pgmesa/README.md

 ### Hi there 👋
+Thanks for dropping by, hope you find some of my work interesting
+- ⚡ I'm a Spanish Biomedical Engineer graduated from the Polytechnic University of Madrid (ETSIT)
+- 🩺 I'm interested in software, Data Science and Machine Learning applied to the medical field
+- 🌱 I'm 21 years old
+- 👨‍💻 Python, Java, Matlab, shell
+- 📫 You can reach me at: pgmesa.sm@gmail.com
 <!--
 **pgmesa/pgmesa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...🩺⚙
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...